 First things first, eating balanced, tasty and satisfying meals and snacks is key to not feeling restricted as a vegan.

-For more detail on how to get all the nutrients you need as a vegan and build balanced meals and snacks, add Vegan for Life (affiliate link) to your library.
-It’s my top recommendation for a credible vegan nutrition resource and reference.
+For more detail on how to get all the nutrients you need as a vegan and build balanced meals and snacks, check out my vegan nutrition online course!

 Eat Plenty of Vegan Fun Foods

 What are fun foods?
 They’re the foods you eat mostly for the flavor and experience, rather than the nutrients.
 Think pizza, burgers, cupcakes, donuts, etc.

 Eating a balance of nutritious foods and fun foods is important for health.
 Yes, you heard that right.
 You don’t need to say goodbye to fun foods!

 The wonderful thing about being vegan right now is that more restaurants and grocery stores are carrying vegan alternatives!

 From vegan cheese and ice cream to sausages and deli meat, there are more vegan options than ever.
 Even Aldi has its own line of vegan frozen meats including meatballs and chik’n patties!

 Remember Your Motivations

 If you’re vegan because you’re looking at it as a diet that will help you lose weight, you will feel restricted with food.
 The only thing that will change that is ditching dieting.

 However, if you’re vegan because you want to reduce harm to animals and the planet, then reinforcing those values can help.